jacobmarks/text-to-image/README.md

 If you want to use DALL-E2 or DALL-E3, you will need to `pip install openai` and set the environment variable `OPENAI_API_KEY` with your API key.

+To run the Latency Consistency model locally with Hugging Face's diffusers library, you will need `diffusers>=0.24.0`.
+If you need to, you can install it with `pip install diffusers>=0.24.0`.

 Refer to the [main README](https://github.com/voxel51/fiftyone-plugins) for more information about managing downloaded plugins and developing plugins locally.